 Designers will jump on this new technology and adapt the necessary code to implement designs on phone and webpages.
 Apple needs to empower more than their die-hard programmers.
 Give designers the right tool for the job and we will see amazing interactive graphic elements on the web and our iPhones.

 At WiscNet’s 2007 Future Technology Conference I presented an Internet2 end-of-year review as Co-Chair of their Internet2 K20 Workgroup.
-My presentation was modeled after Edward Tufte’s approach to PowerPoint.
+My presentation was modeled after Edward Tufte’s approach to PowerPoint called The Cognitive Style of PowerPoint.
 The New York Times calls Tufte “The Leonardo da Vinci of data” and even NASA has asked for his assistance with visual analysis of space shuttle data from both Columbia and Challenger.

 His research is really amazing.
 While re-reading his excellent 2005 brief The Cognitive Style of PowerPoint I wanted to make sure my presentation was right on the mark and tuned for the best possible visual reception.